ukasz/rev/documentation/Tracer.md

   - This version only works with RISCV GCC toolchain and links to disasm.a (part of spike simulator).
 Should be able to support llvm-disasm as well at some point.
+This will require an interface wrapper for disassembler objects to support various implementations.
+This would also require more sophisticated support in CMakeLists.txt.

   - Tracing is on when SST VERBOSE>=5.
 This could cause log file sizes to blow up (but maybe that is expected for highly